on the cheap and sleazy side (www.cheapandsleazy.net)

 Those of you who didn't miss "Hasta la Vista Thursday," actually upgraded to Windows 7 and are looking for the Windows 7 version of The Speed Teacher should try here.

 Since you're reading this, we can assume you have a computer, or perhaps someone printed a copy of this for you.
-If that's the case, it goes without saying you can't run the software without a computer.
+If that's the case, it goes without saying you can't run the software without a computer, so I'm not going to say it.

 To be sure, you can use these programs without having a realtime setup, but I think the realtime setup is best, for that "instant feedback"